Ph.D. (expected 2021), Virginia Commonwealth University

 B.A., The College of William & Mary

-Kimberly S. Compton is a full-time Instructor and a doctoral candidate at Virginia Commonwealth University School of Social Work.
-Compton has developed a range of teaching experiences online, face-to-face, and as a field instructor.
-As a doctoral candidate, her research interests focus on the resistance and resilience of communities that are affected by environmental hazards.
-She believes in finding ways to elevate marginalized voices through interdisciplinary and participatory work using tools that work for and with communities.
-As a Ph.D. candidate, she has focused particularly on the potential of Geographic Information Systems and new directions in neighborhood research to transform social work approaches to environmental problems.
+Kimberly S. Compton is a full-time instructor and a doctoral candidate at Virginia Commonwealth University School of Social Work.
+Compton has developed a range of teaching expertise: online, face-to-face, as a course developer, and as a field instructor.
+As a doctoral candidate, her dissertation investigates the work of environmental justice advocates using a critical race lens.

-As a practitioner, instructor, and researcher, Compton is actively interested in unexpected intersections of multiple disciplines, spaces, and vocations with social work.
-For Compton, working with places like the Institute for Contemporary Art at VCU, or exploring methodologies in Geographic Information Systems and new directions in neighborhood research, or developing an elective course that teaches students to invite the natural environment into their practice offers opportunities for social work to grow and transform, as well as to be an influence in other spaces.
+As a practitioner, instructor, and researcher, Compton is actively interested in unexpected intersections of multiple disciplines, spaces and vocations with social work.
+For Compton, social work has a lot to offer other disciplines, but it also is in need of its own growth and transformation.
+She explores these opportunities through her work in the community and across disciplines; for example, at the Institute for Contemporary Art at VCU, or exploring Geographic Information Systems and new directions in neighborhood and place-based research.
+Compton merges these intersections in the classroom, and has even developed a course giving students the tools to creatively invite the natural environment into their social work practice.

 Notable awards, honors and appointments